 - Alternatively, you can select Later. iOS will offer to update during the night - you just need to make sure the device is plugged in.

-Are you really excited about getting iOS 13 but don't have access to WiFi right now?
-Or maybe you do, but it's hotel/restaurant WiFi, and you aren't sure you can trust it (stay safe out there!).
-You might be wondering whether you can update iOS 13 using cellular data or mobile data.
+Are you really excited about getting iOS 14 but don't have access to Wi-Fi right now?
+Or maybe you do, but it's hotel/restaurant Wi-Fi, and you aren't sure you can trust it (stay safe out there!).
+You might be wondering whether you can update iOS 14 using cellular data or mobile data?

-But right now you are running iOS 12, which means that there is a cap and you can't download iOS 13 over data - but there is a workaround as long as you have a Mac.
+If you are still running iOS 12, you will still have the data cap meaning you can't download iOS 13 over data - but there is a workaround as long as you have a Mac.